Latest News & Discounts

 |Ameryu||Dragon under the rain.||8.1 cm||7.7 cm||4.1 mm||147 g||Wrought iron|

 |Namako||Holothuroidea (sea cucumber)||7.4 cm||6.9 cm||4.1 mm||90 g||Wrought iron|

 |Muji||plain (no pattern)||7.4 cm||6.9 cm||4.1 mm||134 g||Wrought iron|

 |Nami||Wave||8.1 cm||7.7 cm||4.1 mm||145 g||Wrought iron|

 |Hirata||Famous Edo period Samurai||7.6 cm||7.2 cm||4.5 mm||120 g||Copper|

-The coating of the Saya protects the wood in which it is manufactured (magnolia).
-Even though the lacquering does not affect the practice, we generally advise to choose "Ishime" (Kuroishime, Chaishime) as it is more resistant to scratches.
+The coating protects the Magnolia wood of which the Saya is made of.
+Even though the lacquering has no influence on the practice, we generally advise to choose "Ishime" (Kuroishime, Chaishime) as it those are more resistant to scratches.

 The differences between the "Chaishime", "Kuroshime", and "Hon Chaishime" coatings reside in the number and thickness of the layers applied.
-The "Hon" (real in Japanese) models are composed of more layers and therefore, the processing time is longer than that of the "classic" models.
+The "Hon" (meaning "real" in Japanese) models are composed of more layers and therefore, the processing time is longer than that of the classic models.
 The same applies to all deluxe Saya with complex lacquering.

-Unlike steel Shinken (katana), Iaito require only minimal maintenance.
-It is not absolutely necessary to oil the blade because it does not rust even though, regularly doing so is advised so as to feed the wood of the Saya.
+Unlike steel Shinken (Katana), Iaito require only minimal maintenance.
+It is not absolutely necessary to oil the blade because it does not rust.
+However, regularly applying oil is advised to feed the wood of the Saya.

-Of course, the Iaito should be promptly cleaned with a cloth after each class and ensuring the good maintenance of all parts is essential to keep the Iaito in good condition, and to avoid injuries.
+Of course, the Iaito should be cleaned with a cloth after each class.
+Ensuring good maintenance of all parts is essential to keep the Iaito in good condition, to avoid safety issues and hence, injuries.